Demotic – relating to a simplified form of hieroglyphics used in ancient Egypt by the ordinary literate class outside the priesthood.

 Through these virtual image selection based websites we are called to assemble worlds according to pre-visualised imagery.
 It is all the more interesting to note that the virtual image, the rendered computer 3D world where objects have never actually been placed in front of a lens aspires to the visual flaws of lens based optical seeing rather than the vision experienced through our eyes.
-Such is the power of photography that through the production flaws embedded onto its significant surface the digital world is perpetuated as though it has been captured by a lens and film based analogue process.
-It is as though recreating an image ‘as if it were taken by a camera’ is to recreate an image that is ‘more real.’
+The digital simulated image often aspires to recreate the visual flaws of lens-produced images.
+It is as though recreating an image ‘as if it were taken by a camera’ is to recreate an image that is more real.
 Once again, we come up against the idea of the world projected onto the image this time taken from a version of the world as-already-seen by a camera viewfinder.
-It is therefore not without a degree of regret that if the image is understood to be as much projection of the world as a representation of it, we may be forced to concede the notion that Baudrillard suggested in that all there is, is simulation, all there is, is image.
+The image should therefore be understood to be as much projection of the world as a representation of it.
+We should also concede that as Baudrillard suggested, all there is, is simulation, all there is, is image.

 Baudrillard, Jean.
 Simulations (USA: Semiotet[e] 1983)